IU-Security-Club/iu-security-club.github.io/content/_articles/ctfs.md

 #### Reverse Engineering

-Reverse Engineering in a CTF is typically the process of taking a compiled (machine code, bytecode) program and converting it back into a more human readable format to understand the functionality of a given program such that you can identify deeper issues.
+The process of taking a compiled (machine code, bytecode) program and converting it back into a more human readable format to understand the functionality of a given program such that you can identify deeper issues.

 #### Misc